wpilibsuite/frc-docs/contributing.md

 - Pages must be in [reStructuredText format](https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst).
 Pull-requests using Markdown ***will not*** be accepted!.
 - Images must be located under /source/docs/page-category/images/[images go here].
 - Sections containing notes, or important remarks must be prefaced with the `.. note::` or `.. warning::` tag.
+- Contributions must target the `develop` branch.
+Pull-requests targeting master will be rejected.
+- Contributions must pass the build-bot unless otherwise stated.

 ## FAQ
 ### Why Sphinx?